 1 Anderson Hill Road

-There is no charge to attend the program; advance registration is requested at www.bernardsvillelibrary.org or call the library at 908-766-0118 to sign up.
+There is no charge to attend the movies; advance sign-up is requested, but not required.
+To register online go to www.bernardsvillelibrary.org and follow the link from Adult Programs, or call the library at 908-766-0118 to sign up.